ZoubidaLotfi/databricks-genie-agents-product-teardown/research/day-1-working-notes.md

 ### Checkpoint

-You should understand where the agent fits within the broader data product.
+It should be clear where the agent fits within the broader data product.
 The agent is not the entire system.
 It depends on the data, metrics, metadata, and governance underneath it.

-## Module 7: Set up Databricks
+## Module 7: Databricks set up

 - [x] Databricks Free Edition workspace created and tested.

-## Module 8: Set up GitHub
+## Module 8: GitHub set up

 - [x] GitHub repository now contains the project description and initial folders.

-## Module 9: Write your open questions
+## Module 9: Open questions

 - How much semantic configuration is needed?
 - How does Genie respond to ambiguous terminology?